 MUGGING RISK : MEDIUM

 Muggings do happen in Namibia, so beware when handling money near ATMs.
-The highest percentage of such crimes occurs outside the city centre, and according to the police, taxi drivers are accomplices to the robbers.
-Places where muggings and robberies are common are the Walvis Bay, Swakopmund and Henties Bay areas.
+The highest percentage of such crimes occurs outside the city center, and according to the police, taxi drivers are accomplices to the robbers.
+Places, where muggings and robberies are common, are the Walvis Bay, Swakopmund, and Henties Bay areas.
 Kidnapping, however, is a rare occurrence in Namibia.

 TERRORISM RISK : LOW